AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pinterest-upgrade.md

 ## Do I need to do anything to keep my activated audiences functioning?

-Yes, once Adobe completes the upgrade (targeted on November xx), you will need to reauthenticate to Pinterest with your Pinterest advertiser account in Adobe Experience Platform.
+Yes, once Adobe completes the upgrade (targeted on November 16th), you will need to reauthenticate to Pinterest with your Pinterest advertiser account in Adobe Experience Platform.
 See the detailed instructions below.

 ### Reauthenticate to Pinterest {#reauthenticate}